cdzombak/periodic-docker-pull/README.md

 ### Linux

-I use this program on macOS currently, so I don’t provide .deb packages for installation on Linux.
+I only use this program on macOS currently, so I don’t provide `.deb` packages or support for installation on Linux.
 However, the program _should_ work fine on Linux:

 1. Install the program, following the same directions as for manual installation on macOS.
 2. Schedule it to run for your user as desired via `cron`.